 All Kinds of Time

-One thing the examples above show is that timelines can be incredibly versatile.
-They can be anything from a minimally formatted layout all the way to a fully-animated and interactive experience.
+The examples above show that timelines can be incredibly versatile, and they can be anything from a minimally formatted layout to a fully animated and interactive experience.

 So, no matter the type of information you’re looking to display or your personal style, odds are that one of these snippets will be the perfect fit.